-Market Risk in Trading Book
+TABLE DF - 7 Market Risk in Trading Book

-Market Risk in trading book is assessed as per the Standardised Duration method.
-The capital charge for both investments and foreign exchange exposure is computed as per prudential guidelines issued by Reserve Bank of India.
+Market Risk in trading book is assessed as per the Standardised duration method.
+The capital charge for both investments and foreign exchange exposure is computed as per Reserve Bank of India prudential guidelines.

-- a.
-Definition of Market Risk: Market risk refers to the potential losses arising from volatility in interest rates, foreign exchange rates, equity prices and commodity prices.
-Market risk arises with respect to all market risk sensitive financial instruments, including securities, foreign exchange contracts, equity and derivative instruments as well as from balance sheet or structural positions. - b.
-Portfolios covered under Standardised Duration Approach: - The bank's portfolio comprises Government securities, equity shares and forex portfolio.
+a.
+Definition of market risk:

+Market risk refers to the potential losses arising from volatility in interest rates, foreign exchange rates, equity prices and commodity prices.
+Market risk arises with respect to all market risk sensitive financial instruments, including securities, foreign exchange contracts, equity and derivative instruments as well as from balance sheet or structural positions.

+b.
+Portfolios covered under standardised approach:

+The bank's portfolio comprises of Government securities, equity shares and forex portfolio.

 c.
-Strategies and processes
+Strategies and processes :

-- 1. The Bank has put in place a comprehensive Market Risk Management Framework to address the Market risks (bank-wide) including that of the Trading Book. - 2.
+- 1. The Bank has put in place a comprehensive Market risk management Framework to address the Market risks (bank wide) including that of the Trading Book. - 2.
 Within the above framework, various policies of the Bank prescribes Limits like Value at Risk (VaR), Duration, Minimum holding level for liquid assets, Exposure limits, Forex open position limits (day light/overnight), Stop-loss limits etc. - 3.
-Risk profiles are analyzed and the effectiveness of risk mitigants is regularly monitored through Mid-Office. - 4.
-Adherence to limits are being monitored by dedicated Mid-Office, reporting exceptions to the head of Risk Management Department, independent of Treasury /IBD operational units.
+Risk profiles are analyzed and the effectiveness of risk mitigants is regularly monitored through Mid Office. - 4.
+Adherence to limits are being monitored by dedicated mid office, reporting exceptions to the head of Risk Management Department, independent of Treasury /IBD operational units.